cheretbe/notes/linux/bash.md

 if ! command -v ansible --version &> /dev/null
 then
-  >&2 echo "Ansbile could not be found.
-Make shure the script is executed in a virtualenv" exit 1 fi
+  >&2 echo "Anbsile could not be found.
+Make shure the script is executed in a proper virtualenv" exit 1 fi